 Courses for this program are 100 percent online: no campus visits are required.

-Successful completion of the program requires 36 credit hours of course work.
+Successful completion of the program requires 36 credit hours of course work (30 credit hours required is currently pending approval.)
 Courses are 3 credit hours each, unless stated otherwise.

 Online courses may require synchronous sessions.
 Please refer to myzou.missouri.edu for course availability and details.

 The chart below shows when the courses are traditionally offered.
 The University reserves the right to change or cancel courses as needed.

 Note The MS in biological engineering is non-thesis.
 The program may include up to 3 credits of research classes, but it is not required.

 |STAT 7020 Statistical Methods in the Health Sciences||X||X||X|

 |BIOL_EN 8170 Sensors and Biosensors||X|

 |BIOL_EN 8670 Orthopaedic Failure Modes and Effect Analysis||X|